ardaozkut/Bilkent-EEE102-Labs/Project/README.txt

-This file is a VIVADO Project file that you can download to include in your projects.
+This file is a VIVADO Project folder that you can download to include in your projects.

 The Pin configuration is as follows: